 To find out more please see our terms and conditions.

-You learn about the key concepts in surveying, mapping and geographic information, including: data science; principles of remote sensing and Geographic Information Systems.
+You learn about the key concepts in surveying, mapping and geographic information, often through outdoor and computer-based practical work.

 |Geographic Information Systems||10|